gagoar/invoke-aws-lambda/readme.md

 ### OpenID Credentials

-You can also use OpenID Credentials by using `aws-actions/configure-aws-credentials`:
+You can also use OpenID Credentials via `aws-actions/configure-aws-credentials`:
 ```yaml
   - name: Assume AWS role
         uses: aws-actions/configure-aws-credentials@v1